StrongKey/FIDO-Server/docs/User_Guide.md

 ### Database Schema for StrongKey FIDO2 Server

-1.  **Login** to the database server via terminal using sudo and use the default/owner database.
-This will open database server access as  _root_.
+1.  **Login** to the database server via terminal using sudo and the default/owner database.
+This will open database server access.

     `sudo mysql --user=<dbo username> --password=<dbo password>`